Academy Trust & Board of Directors

 - Setting the Multi Academy Trust’s standards of conduct and values

 - Assessing and managing risk (including preparation of a statement on the Multi Academy Trust’s risk management for its annual report and accounts)

-NB: All duties and responsibilities of Directors detailed in this handbook apply equally to persons who are not Directors of the Academy but, who have been appointed to serve on a committee of the Academy in an honorary capacity.
+NB: All duties and responsibilities of Directors detailed in this handbook apply equally to persons who are not Directors of the Academy but who have been appointed to serve on a committee of the Academy in an honorary or associate capacity.